somenoe/xd75-keyboard-layout/README.md

 # Someone's XD75 Keyboard Layout

 I've been using this keyboard for 5 years now.
-As a programmer and a Thai who uses the Shift key a lot, this layout is designed to make my life easier.
+As a programmer and a Thai who uses the ```shift``` key a lot, this layout is designed to make my life easier.
 Here's the main idea:

 **Thumb Productivity:**
 - Using my left thumb to press ```win```, ```shift```, ```ctrl```, and ```alt``` is surprisingly productive.